How to Roll Over a 403b or 401k into a Guaranteed Annuity

 Can I include income riders in a rollover annuity?

-Will I lose access to my funds?
+Will I lose access to my funds after rolling over?

 What if I already started taking 401(k) withdrawals?